 Potential Impacts from Operation and Maintenance Activities

-Operation and maintenance activities (O/M) from the installation of toxicity controls would not result in an impact to geology and soils (items a-e).
+Operation and maintenance activities (O/M) from the installation of toxicity controls would not result in an impact to geology and soils (items a-f).
 O/M may occur inside buildings, or within previously developed area.
 In addition, O/M would not be expected to lead to ground disturbing activities or affect the use of septic systems (item e).
 Therefore, no impact is expected.

 Summary